 - Fantastic Racism: Shades of it towards both the Tau'ri and the Jaffa, who they tend view as inferior.

-- A God Am I: Averted; their opposition to portraying gods is one of their primary differences with their Goa'uld kin.
+- A God I Am Not: Their opposition to portraying gods is one of their primary differences with their Goa'uld kin.
 Though it's worth noting their progenitor Egeria was a water nymph in Roman myth.

-- Good Is Not Nice: They're wholly dedicated to the fight against the Goa'uld and they're more than willing to act as The Cavalry when they're called upon (they're rarely exactly happy about it, but they'll do it), but they can be extremely arrogant and haughty and they're not above employing some very dubious tactics, often using their human "allies" as guinea pigs.
+- Good Is Not Nice: They're wholly dedicated to the fight against the Goa'uld and they're more than willing to act as The Cavalry when they're called upon (they're rarely exactly happy about it, but they'll do it), but they can be extremely arrogant and haughty and they're not above employing some very dubious tactics, often using their human "allies" as guinea pigs or red shirts.

 - Heroic Host: A Tok'ra host can enjoy the benefits of enhanced strength, knowledge, an extended lifespan and resistance to disease if they're willing to timeshare their body with an alien symbiote.